JamieWohletz/marbles/README.md

 ```
 {
-  <segment_id>: {
+  [segment_id]: {
-    inserted: function(data) {
+    activated: function(data) {
       // do something
     },
-    removed: function() {
+    deactivated: function() {
       // do something
     }
   }
 }
 ```

-Both the `inserted` and `removed` keys are optional, though you should provide at least one for every segment to which you are subscribing (otherwise what's the point?).
+Both the `activated` and `deactivated` keys are optional, though you should provide at least one for every segment to which you are subscribing (otherwise what's the point?).

-The function registered under `inserted` is fired every time the segment under watch is inserted.
-It is passed a `data` object, which is a key-value map of all dynamic token data stored in the route _up to that segment_.
+The function registered under `activated` is fired every time the segment under watch is activated either with Marbles.activate or by adding it to the URL.
+It is passed a `data` object, which is a key-value map of all dynamic token data stored in the route.

-The function registered under `removed` is fired every time the segment under watch is removed.
+The function registered under `deactivated` is fired every time the segment under watch is deactivated, either by Marbles.deactivate or by removing the segment from the URL.
 It is not passed anything.

 **Example**:

 ```
 m.subscribe({
   'user': {
-    // fired on .insert('user', ...) calls
+    // fired on .activate('user', ...) calls
-    inserted: function(data) {
+    activated: function(data) {
       console.log('Route for user #' + data.userId + ' activated!');
       // note that data will have any other
       // dynamic tokens from segments preceeding 'user' as well
       someView.show();
     },
-    // fired on .remove('user') calls
+    // fired on .deactivate('user') calls
-    removed: function() {
+    deactivated: function() {
       console.log('User route deactivated.');
       someView.hide();
     }